nicopap/cuicui/richtext/README.md

 ## TODO

+- [ ] fab parse: performance: use jagged array for `tree::Sections` to avoid insane amount of alloc
 - [ ] richtext: put the public types such as RichText & MakeRichText & WorldBindings into their own mod
 - [X] all crates: Rename all occurences of "prefab"
 - [ ] all crates: Do a pass on references to "text" in fab crates.
 - [ ] rt_fmt: Fix formatting doing weird things
-- [ ] richtext split: Make the API public.
+- [ ] fab_parse split: Make the API public.
 - [X] fab/datazoo cleanup: remove all u32::try_from(usize) and add a const () = assert!(sizeof);
 - [X] fab_derive: Write the doc strings of modify functions on the modify enum variants and constructor.
 - [X] bevy_fab: Reduce the trait boilerplate.